ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY

 Here is the IPCC 2007 mitigation report showing emissions to stabilize atmospheric carbon dioxide at 350-400 ppm.
 This does not only take zero carbon emissions, it requires the capacity for negative carbon emissions. carbon dioxide has been extracted direct from the air and secured.

-Zero carbon from the IPCC 2014 AR5 assessment
+More on zero carbon from the IPCC 2014 AR5 assessment (RCP scenarios)

-for the 2014 AR5 assessment.
-The scenarios have been changed and are called RCPs.
-The best case RCP is RCP 2.6 (or RCP 3 PD) and the global warming is limited to about 1.5C and over the very long term declines to 1C.
+For the 2014 AR5 assessment the scenarios have been changed and are called RCPs.
+The best case RCP is RCP 2.6 (or RCP 3 PD) and the global warming is limited to about 1.5C by 2100 and over the very long term declines to 1C.
 CO2 emissions decline to reach zero in about 50 years and then go negative.
 This is obviously what the world should be planning for.

 Replacing all fossil energy with clean zero carbon (everlasting energy) is feasible and the only future we have.